 - Online readability: As more people do their news reading online, providing journalists with content that is web-friendly may help your chances of getting published.
 Producing press releases that are in a format that readers can quickly scan online or video content would elevate your press kit.

 Press releases about your upcoming show or a talented new artist your gallery represents can be compelling, but they are not the only kind of stories to pitch.
-Public relations is about storytelling.
+Gallery public relations is about storytelling.
 Consider feature stories that have a robust human-interest focus and are not as time sensitive as a press release announcing a temporary exhibition.
 Examples of an feature could include:

 - An interesting story about how the gallery came to be and what inspires the gallery owner.